kubernetes/community/contributors/design-proposals/job.md

 ## Backoff policy and failed pod limit

-By design, Jobs do not have any notion of failure, other than Pod's `restartPolicy` which is mistakenly taken as Job's restart policy ([#30243](https://github.com/kubernetes/kubernetes/issues/30243), [#[43964](https://github.com/kubernetes/kubernetes/issues/43964)]).
-There are situation where one wants to fail a Job after some amount of retries over certain period of time, due to a logical error in configuration etc.  To do so we are going following fields will be introduced, which will control the exponential backoff when retrying Job: number of retries and time to retry.
-The two fields will allow creating a fine grain control over the backoff policy, limiting the number of retries over specified period of time.
-In the case when only one of them is specified an exponential backoff with duration of 10 seconds and factor of 2 will be applied in such a way that either time or number is reached.
-After reaching the limit a Job will be marked as failed.
+By design, Jobs do not have any notion of failure, other than a pod's `restartPolicy` which is mistakenly taken as Job's restart policy ([#30243](https://github.com/kubernetes/kubernetes/issues/30243), [#[43964](https://github.com/kubernetes/kubernetes/issues/43964)]).
+There are situation where one wants to fail a Job after some amount of retries over a certain period of time, due to a logical error in configuration etc.  To do so we are going to introduce following fields will be introduced, which will control the exponential backoff when retrying a Job: number of retries and time to retry.
+The two fields will allow creating a fine-grained control over the backoff policy, limiting the number of retries over a specified period of time.
+If only one of the two fields is supplied, an exponential backoff with an intervening duration of ten seconds and a factor of two will be applied, such that either:
+* the number of retries will not exceed a specified count, if present, or
+* the maximum time elapsed will not exceed the specified duration, if present.

-Additionally, to help debug the issue with a job, and limit the impact of having too many failed pods left around (as mentioned in [#30243](https://github.com/kubernetes/kubernetes/issues/30243)) we are going to introduce a field which will allow specifying the maximum number of failed pods to keep around.
-This number will also take effect if none of the limits, described above, are set.
+Additionally, to help debug the issue with a Job, and limit the impact of having too many failed pods left around (as mentioned in [#30243](https://github.com/kubernetes/kubernetes/issues/30243)), we are going to introduce a field which will allow specifying the maximum number of failed pods to keep around.
+This number will also take effect if none of the limits described above are set.

 All of the above fields will be optional and will apply no matter which `restartPolicy` is set on a `PodTemplate`.
+The only difference applies to how failures are counted.
+For restart policy `Never` we count actual pod failures (reflected in `.status.failed` field).
+With restart policy `OnFailure` we look at pod restarts (calculated from `.status.containerStatuses[*].restartCount`).

 ## Implementation